7RU7H/Archive/Cloud/Azure/Azure-Defined.md

 Azure Resource Manager provides a consistent management layer to perform tasks through Azure PowerShell, Azure CLI, Azure portal, REST API, and client SDKs.
 Benefits:
 - Group deployment, management and monitoring
 - Dev Lifecycle consistency endurance
 - Templates!
-Template are QoL and less error prone and scalable
+Templates are QoL and less error prone and scalable
 - RBAC
 - Tags for management!
 USE TAGS USE TAGS!

+For more indepth management of Resources see [[Azure-Administration-Azure-Resource-Manager]] and [[Azure-Administration-ARM-Templates]]

  Knowing the names of resource providers and resources helps you define resources you want to deploy to Azure
 ![](azureResourceManager.png)